Linux Tutorial (Other Tutorial)

 To exchange files between your computer (the "host") and the virtual machine, some directory of your computer has to be mapped to the folder

-in the home directory of user "guest".
+/home/guest/hostin the home directory of user "guest".
 For this purpose, shutdown the virtual machine.
 Select in the "Settings" menu of the VirtualBox manager the "Shared Folders" tab.
-Press the "Add" button on the right to add a shared folder with name "host" and the path of an arbitrary directory (which must be writable) on your computer (don't use the root directory C:\); also select the option "Auto-mount".
+Press the "Add" button on the right to add a shared folder with name "host" and mount point "host" and the path of an arbitrary directory (which must be writable) on your computer (don't use the root directory C:\); also select the option "Auto-mount".
 Start the virtual machine again.
 If you write a file into the directory /home/guest/host of the virtual machine, it should appear in the configured host directory.

 Don't use the shared directory for working with the software installed in the virtual machine; there are certain limitations with respect to file names etc. such that the software may not work.
 Use this directory only for transferring individual files from/to your host computer.